4 min read

 Ear infections and wax build up in your dog’s ears can be quite common, and when it occurs, topical ear medication needs to be administered to combat yeasts, bacteria, and wax buildup.
-Dogs with long floppy ears, and especially dogs in humid conditions, are especially subject to fungal infections, which can become chronic and require frequent treatment.
+Dogs with long floppy ears and dogs in humid conditions, are especially subject to fungal infections, which can become chronic and require frequent treatment.

-- Wash hands before administering ear medication.
+- Wash your hands before administering ear medication.

 - You may be required to gently clean the ear prior to medication installation, to ensure that medicine comes in contact with the ear surface and wax buildup or yeast debris does not interfere.